df-rw/ob-app/README.md

 minimum:

 - `npm run build` will be needed to build the frontend Observable Framework website.
-This creates a static site under `./dist`.
+This is run in the `frontend` directory, and creates a static site under `./frontend/dist`.
 - Either:
   - the backend server application will need to serve the contents of this directory in addition to handling API calls; or